 Please wear business-appropriate attire for your interview.

 Interviews on campus are scheduled primarily with admissions associates (second-year students) and occasionally with members of the admissions committee.
-Off-campus interviews with an alumni interviewer, admissions committee member, or admissions associate are scheduled by invitation only.
+Off-campus interviews with an admissions committee member or admissions associate are scheduled by invitation only.
 All interviews are evaluated equally, regardless of location or interviewer.

 We will ask questions that will help us assess your leadership, interpersonal, and communication skills.
 We believe these skills are essential for success not only in the Tuck MBA program, but also as a business leader.